vippsas/vipps-checkout/vipps-checkout-api.md

 | `token`               | Token identifying the session.
 Comes from session creation response.                                              | No       |
 | `language`            | Can be set to 'no' Norwegian, or 'en' English.
 This is optional and will default to 'en' English if not specified | Yes      |

 **Please note:** To call the [session creation endpoint][create-checkout-session-endpoint], you must include headers that contain secret keys (client secret, subscription key).
 The JavaScript in the example can be openly viewed by anyone as it is client-side frontend code.
-Therefore, you must call your own backend from the JavaScript on the frontend, and then in that backend, call the Checkout create session endpoint so you don’t leak the keys.
+Therefore, you must call your own backend from the JavaScript on the frontend, and then in that backend, call the Checkout create session endpoint, so you don't leak the keys.

 ```html
 <html>